-Doceree Closes $11 Million Series A Funding Round Led by F-Prime Capital
+Doceree Closes $11 Million Series A Funding Round Led by Eight Roads Ventures

 About Eight Roads Ventures

-Eight Roads Ventures is a global venture capital firm managing $8bn of assets across offices in the UK, China, India, Japan, and the US.
-Our 50-year history of investing includes partnerships with over 300 companies such as Alibaba, AppsFlyer, BlackDuck, Cazoo, Chewy, Devoted Health, Flywire, Gloat, Hibob, Icertis, Kensho, Letgo, Made.com, Neo4j, Paidy, Ping Identity, Pony.ai, Toast, Wallapop, WuXi PharmaTech, and Xoom.
+Eight Roads Ventures is a global venture capital firm backed by Fidelity, managing $6 billion of assets across offices in China, India, Japan, and Europe.
+Our 50-year history of investing includes partnerships with over 300 healthcare and technology companies.
+Eight Roads Ventures’ India healthcare portfolio includes Ashish Life Science, Caplin Steriles, Carestack, Cipla Health, Core Diagnostics, Doceree, eKincare, Eywa Pharma, Immuneel Therapeutics, Laurus Labs, Medwell Ventures, NOCD, Plasmagen Biosciences, Proximie, OZiva, PharmEasy, Richcore Lifesciences, Specsmakers, Toothsi, Trivitron Healthcare and Ujjala Cygnus.

 www.eightroads.com